tomkerkhove/promitor/docs/configuration/v2.x/metrics/index.md

 - `resources` - An array of one or more resources to get metrics for.
 The fields required vary depending on the `resourceType` being created, and are documented for each resource.
+- `azureMetricConfiguration.limit` - The maximum amount of resources to scrape when using dimensions or filters.
 - `resourceDiscoveryGroups` An array of one or more resource discovery groups that will be used to automatically discover all resources through Promitor Resource Discovery.
 For every found resource, it will get the metrics and report them.
 Learn more on resource discovery, in [our documentation](https://promitor.io/concepts/how-it-works#using-resource-discovery)